 Spend the day in Heraklion using my suggestions above.
 Get there by bus or book a full-day tour from Chania to Heraklion.

-If I stayed in Chania, I would definitely take a day trip to Elafonisi Island or book a day tour to Balos Bay and Gramvousa Island, which seem extremely dreamy.
+If I stayed in Chania, I would definitely take a day trip to Elafonisi Island or book a day tour to Balos Bay, which seem extremely dreamy.

-On this day, I would rent a car and explore a few of the Chania region’s traditional villages.
+On this day, I would rent a car and explore a few of the Chania region’s traditional villages or book a villages day tour.

 Want to explore some Mediterranean islands without renting a car?
 Read: